 If you wish to challenge a will and are seeking advice on whether you can make a probate dispute claim then please get in touch for an initial, no obligation discussion.

 Whilst it is possible to prepare a will yourself, there are some strict legal formalities that need to be complied with in order for a will to be valid.
 Legal advice is always therefore recommended when compiling a will.
-Our wealth protection team can offer further advice if required.
+Our Wills, Trusts and Probate team can offer further advice if required.

 The formalities in relation to the execution of a will are set out in Section 9 of the Wills Act 1837.
 In order for a will be to valid, it must be: